Be Part of the Healthcare Solution: Switch to a Career in Integrative Healthcare

 “Sometimes they come from a healthcare-related field, but often times they have a background in something completely different,” says Renee.

-As for why people switch, Renee says many of her students are looking for a career where they can make a direct and meaningful impact on people’s lives.
+As for why people switch, Renee says many of her students are looking for a career.
+Many searching to make a direct and meaningful impact on people’s lives.

-Sometimes they’re inspired from life experiences, like seeing a suffering family member find pain relief with acupuncture or having a positive experience themselves with a chiropractor.
+Sometimes they’re inspired from life experiences, like seeing a suffering family member find pain relief.
+Specifically with acupuncture or having a positive experience themselves with a chiropractor.

 Renee says she also has students who’ve been told for years they have “healing hands” by friends or family.
 “They’re the type that are giving shoulder rubs at family get-togethers.”